Rikemannen/obsidian-sync/Journal/September 13 2025.md

 I also gotta remember to restart the printer since it did complain about accelerometer or smth.
 And i really hope nothing fails.
 Dreaming?? thats for noobs.

 Update, time is 03:30, i fell asleep and didnt change, and i just dont want to do all this rn, ill probably just post the parts.
+For the record i did sneak down to do it, but went back up, it takes too much time and too much power to remove the parts etc.